You don't have to cram all that fresh venison in the freezer. Can it instead

 For sportsmen across the nation, freezer space comes at a premium.
-You can walk into the average outdoorsman’s garage and find an ice chest full of harvests, like big game, waterfowl and fish.
-It becomes a game of Jenga each fall when you need to carefully remove a package of elk brats and bag of goose jerky just to access bricks of ground deer.
+You can walk into the average outdoorsman’s garage and find an ice chest full of big game, waterfowl, and fish.
+It becomes a game of Jenga when carefully removing a package of elk brats and bag of goose jerky just to access bricks of ground deer.

 When my freezer hit max capacity a few seasons ago, I looked to canning meat as an alternative.
 Besides just saving room in my freezer, it’s opened up a bunch of new options for wild game meals.
 However, getting the end product isn’t as simple as just dropping some jars in boiling water.